 Hammonasset Beach State Park falls in between the two, it has two miles of beautiful beach, a boardwalk to stroll on, and multiple trails to walk or jog through.

-Things to do at Madison, Connecticut
+Things to Do in Madison, Connecticut

 - Browse the wildly popular bookstore, RJ JuliaBooksellers.